sumedhshah94/w266_project_topmusichits/README.md

 # w266_project_topmusichits

 The final project for MIDS w266.
-In this project, we will analyze various songs' lyrics from the 2000s to now and predict whether the song will be a top hit (top 50 Billboard/iTunes charts).
+In this project, we will analyze various songs' lyrics from the 2000s to now and predict whether the song will be a top hit on the Billboard Weekly Hot 100 charts.

 # Project Organization